The short answer is no.

 Loosely speaking, our sentences are organized according to (a) their structure and (b) the difficulty of the vocabulary words they contain.
 This means two things for you:

 1. On a day-to-day basis, you'll be seeing many sentences that are similar in structure.
-The simplest structure is X (is).

 It's admittedly difficult to see this logic on a sentence-to-sentence level, but it'll become apparent over the next couple months and your first several thousand reps.
+People tend to initially have a bad impression of Glossika, but our method grows on them as they see the results they achieve with us.

 What is Glossika doing for me?

 On the surface, Glossika probably seems to be doing little more than asking you to repeat sentences.
 After all: you hear a native speaker say a sentence, repeat after them, then review the sentence later on.
+Just a digital phrasebook, right?

 It's actually much deeper than that.